ViscousTests/website/content/docs/mind/working-with-others.md

 can be extreme.

 This is one of the reasons why micromanagement of others leads to all sorts of problems.
-It is much move motivating to let people come to their own decisions about whether to do something if possible.
+It is much more motivating to let people come to their own decisions about whether to do something if possible.

-One way to get around this (maybe) is to ask for people's opinions about something, as opposed to asking them to DO something.
+In my experience, learning is also easier when the topic of study is not dictated to me, but instead I explore it "freely".
+Even reading a linear textbook can feel free (and I absorb the information better) when I set the pace and am able to jump around at will.

+### Circumventing Reactance

+Sometimes you still need to tell people what to do to effectively get things done.
+For cases where reactance is strong, creating an environment in which a person can explore and independently come to your conclusion for what needs to be done may be an effective strategy.
+This has the added benefit (?) of allowing them to come to an even better conclusion than your own!

 ## Assuming Good Intentions